lgw2810/airbnb-demand-analysis-london/README.md

 # Airbnb Demand Analysis – London

 ## Overview
+## Project Overview

-This project analyzes Airbnb listing data in London to understand demand trends over time and across neighborhoods.
+This project analyzes Airbnb listing data in London to identify trends in booking demand, pricing behavior, seasonality, and geographic distribution.
+The analysis was designed to explore how factors such as location, room type, pricing, and host status influence Airbnb performance.

+The project combines data cleaning, descriptive analytics, and visualization techniques to generate business insights using real-world Airbnb data.

 ## Tools Used
 - Excel (Power Query)